THERE ARE LOTS OF RESOURCES HERE — for groups and individuals. please scroll down to see everything that is available!

 POSTER SIZE TREATY… Whether you want to post it on a fence or sign, deliver it in person, or carry it in a march, this poster size version of the Treaty highlights the prohibitions.
 You can download the pdf and have it printed at Office Depot/Staples or just about any print shop.
 We found almost all options for printing posters these days charge for color whether the poster has it or not, so we added color.

-TEMPLATE FOR MEDIA ADVISORY
+TEMPLATE FOR MEDIA RELEASE

 VOICES FROM AFFECTED COMMUNITIES